- Log in to post comments

-This amazing global celebration of creativity, courage and collaboration is based on Peter H. Reynolds' book The Dot, which is the story of a loving teacher who dares a doubting student to embrace her abilities by being brave enough to "make her mark."
-When little Vashti takes her piece of paper and makes a small dot, the teacher turns the moment into one that builds the young girl's confidence, courage and creativity that spreads to inspire others around the world.
+The book tells the story of a loving teacher who dares a doubting student to embrace her abilities by being brave enough to "make her mark."
+When little Vashti takes her piece of paper and makes a small dot, the teacher turns the moment into one that builds the young girl's confidence, courage and creativity, which inspires others around the world.

-At my school in Van Meter, Iowa, we have celebrated International Dot Day from the very beginning, and every year we dream up more ways to engage students to help them make their mark on the world.
+At my school in Van Meter, Iowa, we have celebrated International Dot Day from the very beginning, and every year we dream up more ways to engage our PK-12 students to help them make their mark on the world.
+We weave activities and resources into our library and classrooms via art, music and SEL and with home-to-school connections.

+Why don't you join us?
 Here are five activities and resources that you can use to celebrate International Dot Day!

 1. Creating art

-The BEST thing about Dot Day is dreaming up ways to inspire young people to make their mark creativity with art materials of all kinds.
+The best thing about Dot Day is dreaming up ways to inspire young people to make their mark creativity with art materials of all kinds.

-Over the years, we have created giant DOT murals on butcher paper, covered the school sidewalks with colorful chalk dots, painted on coffee filters, drawn on paper coasters, and one year we even covered a giant exercise ball in duct tape and passed it around the school for everyone to sign.
+Over the years, we have created giant dot murals on butcher paper, covered the school sidewalks with colorful chalk dots, painted on coffee filters, drawn on paper coasters, and one year we even covered a giant exercise ball in duct tape and passed it around the school for everyone to sign.

 2. Using technology

-Our students create augmented reality dots using the Quiver Dot Day! sheet and make them come to life with the Quiver app.
-They also build "Dot Land" in Tinkercad with virtual candy, wrappers and boxes.
+We also find lots of innovative ways to weave technology into our Dot Day celebrations.
+Our students create augmented reality dots using the Quiver Dot Day sheet and make them come to life with the Quiver app.
+They also build “Dot Land” in Tinkercad with virtual candy, wrappers and boxes.
 And they create Dot Day interactive e-books with Buncee.
+This year we are making life-size paper coaster dots with the green screen and DoInk.
+You can find the instructions for this project here.

 3. Creating a Dot Day choice board

+Dot Day can go beyond the classroom.
+I encourage families to get in on the fun.
+The Let's Celebrate Dot Day Choice Board is a fun place to read, sing, create, play and more when celebrating International Dot Day at home.
 Listen to The Dot, watch Peter draw on KidLitTV's Ready Set Draw, sing The Dot Song with Emily Arrow, create a Buncee Dot Day story or mural, and other activities to do at school and home.
 You will find this choice board and the Dot Day Collection by Destiny filled with other resources here.

 4. Reading related books